nextstrain/docs.nextstrain.org/src/snippets/wsl-home-dir.rst

-.. admonition:: For WSL on Windows installs
+.. admonition:: For Windows (WSL) installs
    :class: hint

    By default, your Windows home directory will not be directly accessible under your WSL home directory.
 When run in a WSL prompt, the following command fixes that by creating a symlink to it in your WSL home directory.
 This allows you to use Windows-based text editors and Linux commands all on the same files.